biglocalnews/warn-scraper/README.md

 > NOTE: All files generated during a scrape are uploaded at the end of a scraper run.

-To avoid uploading files from previous runs, use the `--delete` flag to clear locally generated files after a scraper run is complete.
+To avoid uploading files from previous runs, use the `--delete` flag to clear locally generated files *as the first step* in a new scraper run.

 ```bash
 warn-scraper --delete --upload -s AK